reelradio/docs/dev-guide.md

 - Shell scripts (text scraper)
 - Selenium (automated browser testing)

-The production machine that hosts the site is rented from [Linode](https://www.linode.com/), as well as the development machine (named dev1, details follow).
+The production machine that hosts the site is rented from [Linode](https://www.linode.com/), as well as the development machine (named `dev1`, details follow).
 The development machine is a lesser powered but otherwise identical build to the production machine.

 The site is version controlled with git, with remote repositories on GitHub.
-The actual site code repository is private, for client request, however some of the tools we used to implement our features are public (viewable here).
+The actual site code repository is private, for client request, however some of the tools we used to implement our features are public (viewable [here](https://github.com/reelradio)).

 ## The `dev1` machine

 The `dev1` machine was set up to alleviate the need for each team member to have to set up and locally host the site to work on it.
-Each team member simply ssh’d into the machine and did their work there.
+Each team member simply `ssh`'d into the machine and did their work there.
 This section will describe how we were able to work on the site simultaneously and independently.

 The rest of this document assumes that you have access to the development machine.
 If your username is `foo` then login to the machine using